agileactors/academy-node-workshop/README.md

 ## Branch description

-In this branch we will introduce the File System(fs).
+In this branch we will introduce the File System module(fs).

 The fs module provides an API for interacting with the file system.